USDA-VS/vSNP/docs/setup.md

     $ conda env create
     $ conda activate vsnp

- A dependency may still be written for legacy Python.
-Check using...

-    $ cat $(which vcffirstheader)

- If print statements do not contain parenthesis fix with the following command:

-    $ sed -i 's/print line.strip()/print(line.strip())/' $(which vcffirstheader)

 Put `vSNP` in your $PATH, or easier run lines below to put script in your anaconda PATH.

     $ ln -s {FULL PATH TO}/vSNP/vSNP.py ~/anaconda*/bin/